e-by-e/Cumulants-CE/README.md

 If the checkbox **print analytic formulas** is selected the analytical formulas are also printed below the numerical values

 The second option is to use the provided package directly in the users code The example is provided in the **example.py** file and futhter documentation therein.
+This example code can be run as:

 ### python example.py